Selective-Area-Grown PbTe-Pb Planar Josephson Junctions for Quantum Devices

 Next we show the basic transport properties of device A in Fig. 2, with its corresponding SEM provided in Fig. S1.
 All measurements were performed in a dilution fridge at a base temperature below 50 mK.
 Figure 2(a) illustrates the current-voltage ($I$-$V$) characteristic and its gate ($V_{\text{G}}$) dependence at zero magnetic field ($B$ = 0 T). $I$ represents the current passing through the JJ, and $V$ denotes the voltage drop across the JJ.
-The light blue region corresponds to the supercurrent regime characterized by zero resistance, see Fig. 2(b) for line cuts.
+The white region corresponds to the supercurrent regime characterized by zero resistance, see Fig. 2(b) for line cuts.
 The sweeping direction of $I$ ranged from negative to positive.
 The measurement circuit was standard two-terminal.
 Thus a series resistance, contributed by the fridge filters and the device contacts, was subtracted, see Fig. S2 in the Supporting Information for a detailed analysis.
 The switching current $I_{\text{s}}$ can be gate-tuned from 0 to 1 $\upmu$A with $V_{\text{G}}$ varying from -2 V to -0.3 V. The retrapping current $I_{\text{r}}$, defined by the switching point in the negative bias branch, is close to $I_{\text{s}}$, suggesting an over-damped nature for device A.

 To extract the excess current ($I_{\text{excess}}$), a higher current bias was applied, as shown in Fig. 2(c).
 From the linear fit at $V > 2\Delta/e$, we can extract the normal state resistance $R_{\text{n}} \sim$ 1.2 k$\Omega$.
-While the exact size of the superconducting gap ($\Delta$) is unknown, we assumed it to be $\sim$ 1 meV based on measurements on nanowire devices \cite{Yichun}.
-The intercept of the linear fit on the $I$-axis gives the estimated $I_{\text{excess}}$, which is approximately 1.12 $\upmu$A. Consequently, the value of $eI_{\text{excess}}R_{\text{n}}/\Delta$ can be estimated to be $\sim$ 1.344, corresponding to a junction transparency of $\sim$ 0.81 \cite{BTK, Flensberg_1988}.
-Note that the transparency is gate-dependent, see Fig. 2(d) for another example with a transparency of $\sim$ 0.7.
+The intercept of the linear fit on the $I$-axis gives the estimated $I_{\text{excess}}$, which is approximately 1.12 $\upmu$A. The size of the gap ($\Delta$) is not accurately known.
+If we assumed $\Delta \sim$ 1 meV, a value extracted from nanowire devices grown under identical conditions \cite{Yichun}, $eI_{\text{excess}}R_{\text{n}}/\Delta$ can be estimated to be $\sim$ 1.344, corresponding to a junction transparency of $\sim$ 0.81 \cite{BTK, Flensberg_1988}.
+Note that this is a rough estimation due to the uncertainty of $\Delta$: if $\Delta$ of 0.815 meV was assumed (see Fig. 2(g)), the transparency would be $\sim$ 0.9.
+The transparency is gate-dependent, see Fig. 2(d) for another example with a transparency of $\sim$ 0.7.